carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 ## Versioned resource in `kapp`:

-kapp provides a [solution](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources) for such scenarios, by offering a way to create uniquely named resources based on an original resource.
+kapp has a concept of [versioned resources](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources), where it creates a new version for resource whenever a change is made to it.
+To enable versioning we just need to add the annotation `kapp.k14s.io/versioned: ""` to the resource.
+Resources which are using this annotaion will follow the naming convention `{resource-name}-ver-{n}` where `n` will start with `1` and will get increamented by `1` on every update.

 Whenever we make a change to a resource marked as versioned, entirely new resource will get created by the kapp instead of updating the existing one.
 Also, it will update the new name to the referencing resource and re-start them to reflect the new changes.

-kapp has a concept of [versioned resources](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources), where it creates a new version for resource whenever a change is made to it.
-To enable versioning we just need to add the annotation `kapp.k14s.io/versioned: ""` to the resource.
-Resources which are using this annotaion will follow the naming convention `{resource-name}-ver-{n}` where `n` will start with `1` and will get increamented by `1` after each update.

 Let's try to use this annotation for the ConfigMap from our previous example and see what happens when we make a change to it.